BCS-io/letting/rails/README.md

 - Example for a user: `crontab -u deployer -l`
   `cat /var/log/syslog | grep CRON` - cron outputs into syslog when it runs

-###### Whenever

-- whenever is a gem that allows you to write ruby and have it convert into CRON

-1. whenever code into cron:

-- 'cd apps/<my-app>/current; bundle exec whenever .'

 ###### Files

 1. `cat /etc/crontab`